ayumi-cloud/oc-security-module/README.md

 ## Installation ❤️

-We plan in the coming future to change the installer with several new features.
-One such feature we intend on implementing is having an option for the user to select the security level of their Summer CMS installation.
-For example, a user has two choices:

-1. Normal security level - current October version one settings (useful for localhost installations).
+Users can setup the security modules security level during installation of Summer CMS, there are two main security levels to choose from during installation:

+1. **Normal security level** - this turns off many security settings and allows users to turn on various security settings at a later date (useful for `localhost` and `developer` websites).

-2. Enhanced security level - October version two settings (useful for live / production websites).
+2. **Enhanced security level** - this turns on all the security settings (useful for `live` and `production` websites).

-It's important to let users set the security levels at an early stage and the security module needs some basic configuration settings to set up before activation.
-More complex settings can be added at a later time (after the initial installation).

-=== TO DO ===
+All the security settings can be configured at any time in the security module under the `Configuartion` section.

 ## Firewall Definition Files 💾